-Having a child refuse to eat a whole category of food can be such a challenge, so today I’m going to share what to do when a toddler won’t eat meat—and easy steps you can take to help improve the situation and how to worry a little less.
+Having a child refuse to eat a whole category of food can be such a challenge, so today I’m going to share what to do when a toddler won’t eat meat—including easy steps you can take to help improve the situation and how to worry a little less.

 When a Toddler Won’t Eat Meat